What is the Windfall Profit?

 How Does it Work?

 - Windfall profit or gain is generally transitory in nature.
-It mainly occurs when someone has received unexpected huge bounty out of certain scenarios.
-A person may causally book a lottery ticket with the least hope of winning it by investing a dollar or two in it but if he is fortunate and the ticket he booked gains the lottery prize he is allotted with millions of dollars as the prize money.
+It mainly occurs when someone has received an unexpected huge bounty out of certain scenarios.
+A person may causally book a lottery ticket with the least hope of winning it by investing a dollar or two in it.
+Still, if he is fortunate and the he booked gains the lottery prize, he is allotted with millions of dollars as the prize money.

-- This brings about windfall to his earnings and the gain he makes is called windgall profit.
-There are several countries that have also defined a fixed law along with the taxation policies to tax this unexpected profit.
-For example in India, if someone wins a lottery amount he/she has to straightaway give close to 35% of the winning amount to the Indian government.
-Windfall is also relative to the party involved.
-If a company or individual is handling millions and get another million of the dollar that is not considered to be windfall whereas if a person or company is handling thousands of dollars and manages to get some additional millions, this can be considered a windfall.
+- It brings about windfall to his earnings, and the gain he makes is called windgall profit.
+Several countries have also defined a fixed law along with the taxation policies to tax this unexpected profit.
+For example, in India, if someone wins a lottery amount, he/she has to straightaway give close to 35% of the winning amount to the Indian government.
+Windfall is also relative to the party involved; if a company or individual is handling millions and get another million of the dollar that is not considered to be a windfall.
+Whereas if a person or company is handling thousands of dollars and manages to get some additional millions, this can be considered a windfall.

-- For a business, the management of a company may decide to increase its dividend or give a special one-time dividend which also leads to windfall for the existing shareholders.
-At times the management also uses to utilize these for future expansions, business growth and reduction of the debt.
+- For a business, the management of a company may decide to increase its dividend or give a special one-time dividend, which also leads to a windfall for the existing shareholders.
+At times the management also uses to utilize these for future expansions, business growth, and reduction of the debt.